AdobeDocs/release-notes.en/current.md

 ## [!DNL Experience Cloud] - central interface and administration {#ecloud}

-Learn about [!DNL Experience Cloud] central interface components and administration.
-Manage products and users, configure profile settings and preferences, search Experience Cloud objects, and manage cookies.
+Learn about updates to [!DNL Experience Cloud] administration interface and central interface components.

 +++New features

-No updates.
+No updates in April.

-For help on [!DNL Experience Cloud] central interface components and user and product administration, see the [Experience Cloud interface and administration](https://experienceleague.adobe.com/en/docs/core-services/interface/experience-cloud) guide.
-(Includes [!UICONTROL Customer Attributes], [!DNL Experience Cloud Assets], and [!UICONTROL Audiences].)
+See the [Experience Cloud interface and administration](https://experienceleague.adobe.com/en/docs/core-services/interface/experience-cloud) guide for help on:

+* User management and product licenses
+* Customer Attributes
+* Audience Library
+* Assets in Experience Cloud
+* Cookies in Experience Cloud

 +++

 ## [!DNL Experience Platform] {#platform}

 Find latest release information and new documentation for [!DNL Experience Platform] and [!UICONTROL Mobile SDK].
-View new tutorials and Knowledge Base articles on Experience League.
+View new tutorials and Knowledge Base support articles.

-+++Details
++++Release notes and tutorials

 * [[!DNL Experience Platform] release notes](https://experienceleague.adobe.com/en/docs/experience-platform/release-notes/latest)